aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 Deploying the CDK stack will:

-- create a Cognito User Pool to handle user signup and authentication
+- create a Cognito User Pool to handle user sign-up and authentication
-- create three Cognito triggers Lambda functions that are required for the user management flows
+- create three Cognito triggers implemented with Lambda functions that are required for the user management flows
-- create DynamoDB User and Metrics tables to hold user and stream data
+- create two DynamoDB tables to hold user and stream metrics data
-- create a Load Balancer and ECS Service that will handle act as the backend for the frontend application
+- create an Application Load Balancer and ECS Service that will act as the backend for the frontend application
-- create a CloudFront distribution and set it up in front of the backend to handle traffic from the clients
+- create a CloudFront distribution that sits in front of the backend service to handle incoming traffic from clients
-- create an API Gateway, a Load Balancer and an ECS Service to handle EventBridge IVS events and store them in the Metrics DynamoDB table
+- create an API Gateway, a Network Load Balancer and an ECS Service to handle EventBridge IVS events and store them in the Metrics DynamoDB table
-- create an EventBridge rule to dispatch the IVS events to the above API Gateway
+- create an EventBridge rule to dispatch the IVS events to the aforementioned API Gateway

 ### Architecture